alexvkahan/Instacart_Data_Analysis_Project/README.md

 Repo Artifacts and Descriptions:

+Data Loading Process:

+To load the project data into our Autonomous Data Warehouse, we used the the Data Loading Tool from the SQL Workshop Utility in APEX.
+APEX is a free low code development tool provided with the Oracle database and is preinstalled and configured for use in the Autonomous Database.
+The steps for loading the data files into the database can be found here: [https://blogs.oracle.com/apex/post/load-data-into-existing-tables-with-apex-191](url)

 The data used in this project can be found in the following link: https://www.kaggle.com/c/instacart-market-basket-analysis/data

 Data Model: